Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 As part of the therapeutic process, vision therapists utilize various tools, such as specialized lenses, prisms, patches, filters, balance boards and digital simulations.
 Each treatment session takes place once or twice a week in the office under the supervision of the eye doctor, who will also prescribe daily at-home exercises.

 Can Dyslexia Be Treated With Vision Therapy?

 Many people mistakenly believe that dyslexia is a vision problem; it is a brain processing problem that cannot be treated with vision therapy.
 However, undiagnosed visual problems are commonly misdiagnosed as dyslexia.
 Therefore, it’s important to get a comprehensive eye evaluation by an eye doctor to rule out any vision problems.
 As mentioned above, if a child with dyslexia also has a vision problem, vision therapy can effectively enhance any deficient vision skills.

-To learn more and discuss the ways vision therapy might help your child, please contact Vision Therapy Calgary in Bridgeland, Macleod Trail, Panorama Hills and S. Trail Crossing, throughout Alberta.
+To learn more and discuss the ways vision therapy might help your child, please contact Vision Therapy Calgary in Bridgeland, Panorama Hills, S. Trail Crossing and , throughout Alberta.